mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Temp traffic lights, 9th November :- [8395482](https://www.fixmystreet.com/report/8395482)
+- Pothole that dips in and out and creates a nasty camber that is difficult to avoid at speed and with traffic in both lanes, 9th November :- [8395473](https://www.fixmystreet.com/report/8395473)
 - More fly tipping, 9th November :- [8394926](https://www.fixmystreet.com/report/8394926)
 - Rubbish, cans and bottles, 9th November :- [8394416](https://www.fixmystreet.com/report/8394416)
 - The back of Sainsbury's an abandoned caravan, 9th November :- [8394403](https://www.fixmystreet.com/report/8394403)